 Staff provided LAVTA's Operating & Capital Budget for Fiscal Year (FY) 2021 to the Board of Directors.
 Staff informed that the budget for FY 2021 is based on running the same number of revenue hours in FY 2020.
-The budget reflects a 1.9% increase in expenses and a decrease of 15% in tax based revenues.
-Staff noted that a budget revision will come back to the Board in the near future.
+The budget reflects a 1.9% increase in expenses and a decrease of 15% in tax-based revenues.
 LAVTA is asking the budget to be approved, so our agency can move forward with requesting our revenues for FY 2021 to unsure that we don't have issues with cash flow.
 Staff explained that as more information is known regarding the impacts of COVID-19 on the economy for next and future fiscal years staff will bring expected changes in revenues and changes in expenditures to match those revenues.
 Staff plans to look at each budget line item to determine how they will be impacted by the changes in service levels and will look at staffing levels and configuration to determine best options given the new economic situation.